 Dr. Kumashiro has authored dozens of articles and essays in academic journals and periodicals, as well as research briefs and position statements, and his work has been supported by over $5 million in federal and other grants.
 He is an award-winning author and editor of ten books, including Troubling Education (recipient of the 2003 Gustavus Myers Outstanding Book Award), Against Common Sense: Teaching and Learning toward Social Justice (now in its Third Edition), and Bad Teacher!: How Blaming Teachers Distorts the Bigger Picture.
 He appears frequently in media interviews.

 Dr. Kumashiro is a founding member of EDJE (Education Deans for Justice and Equity), CARE-ED (California Alliance of Researchers for Equity in Education), and CReATE (Chicagoland Researchers and Advocates for Transformative Education); is on the board of directors of the Society of Professors of Education, Turnaround Arts: California, and several book series and journals; and is a fellow of the National Education Policy Center.
 He has delivered keynote addresses at national professional conferences, including for the American Educational Research Association, American Educational Studies Association, Association for Supervision and Curriculum Development, Association of Teacher Educators, National Conference on Race and Ethnicity in Higher Education, National Education Association, National Network for Educational Renewal, Teachers for Social Justice, and University Council for Educational Administration.
-He has served as distinguished visiting scholar or speaker internationally, including at Hanyang University, South Korea; University of British Columbia, Canada; University of KwaZulu-Natal, South Africa; University of Melbourne, Australia; and Uppsala University, Sweden; and World Anti-Bullying Forum, Ireland.
+He has served as distinguished visiting scholar or speaker internationally, including at Hanyang University, South Korea; University of British Columbia, Canada; University of KwaZulu-Natal, South Africa; University of Melbourne, Australia; Uppsala University, Sweden; and World Anti-Bullying Forum, Ireland.